Published Jul 25, 2022

 What Are The Tetanus Vaccination Costs?

 The tetanus vaccination may come with out-of-pocket costs.
-Usually, tetanus shots cost under $200 in the pharmacy.
+According to the CDC vaccine price list, the tetanus shot is usually $42–49 per dose, depending on the drug manufacturer.
 Discount programs such as GoodRx or the Walmart plan can drop the cost to under $50 and help beneficiaries receive more cost coverage for tetanus shots.
 Health insurance can also help.

 Medicare Part D Plans

 While Medicare Part D covers vaccines, there may be out-of-pocket costs.
-Out-of-pocket costs will vary based on the specific Medicare plan, however.
-This may include a copay or the beneficiary paying the full cost and getting reimbursed for a certain amount.
+Luckily, the recent inflation reduction act has made the tetanus shot free of charge to people with Medicare Part D coverage.
 Eligible individuals should receive the Tdap shot at a doctor’s office within the drug plan’s network or at an in-network pharmacy.

 Private Health Insurance Plans